apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/4-components.md

 before you could do a forward pass.
 Let's look at initialization in a little more detail here.

-We will define the `sequential` network that we used earlier and initialize it.
+First, define the `sequential` network that you used earlier and initialize it.
-After you initialize it, we will look at the parameters using `collect_params()` method.
+After you initialize it, print the parameters using `collect_params()` method.

 ```python
 net = nn.Sequential()